 But these diseases are caused by the bites of adult ticks.
 A tick spreads disease with its bite, so if you can dispose of a nest before the eggs hatch, your risk is low.
 The key is to remove a tick nest if it’s in or near your home.

 How to remove a tick

 It’s important to remove a tick as soon, but as safely, as possible.
 The longer a disease-carrying tick feeds, the greater the chance you could become sick.
-But you don’t want to just grab a tick and twist it out, because that can leave part of the tick embedded in your skin.
+But you do not want to just grab a tick and twist it out because that can leave part of the tick embedded in your skin.

 Follow these steps to remove a tick safely: